ramon/solidus_authorizenet/README.md

 ## License

-Copyright (c) 2023 [name of extension author], released under the New BSD License.
+Copyright (c) 2023 Stembolt and others contributors, released under the New BSD License.